ArcBlock/forge-cli-handbook/src/3-read-write-on-chain-data/index.md

 ---
-title: 'Read/Write on Chain Data'
+title: Read and write data on the chain
-description: 'Chapter 3: Read/Write on Chain Data'
+description: Read and write data on the chain
-keywords: 'forge, forge-cli'
+keywords: "forge, forge-cli"
 author: wangshijun
 category: handbook
 layout: documentation